rthadur/recaptcha/README.md

 e.g.
 * How to make curl requests while authenticated via oauth.
-* How to monifdsfsdfsdftor background jobs.
+* How to monifdsfsdfsdftoasdasdasdasdasdasdasdasdasdr background jobs.
 * How to run the app through a proxy.
  -->